Explicit error bounds with commutator scaling for time-dependent product and multi-product formulas: Relationship between time-independent and -dependent Product formulas

+\end{widetext} where we used the completeness in the first equality, and translation symmetry by Lemma \ref{Lem_Rel:transl_sym_PF} in the second equality.
+The definition of $\bar{S}_{2q}(t,0)$ by Eq. (\ref{Eq_Pre:LST_recursive_t_dep}) completes the proof of Eq. (\ref{Eq_Rel:Rel_LST_Std}) by induction.
+The same discussion goes also for the generalized PF. $\quad \square$

-To conclude, Theorem \ref{Thm_Rel:Coincidence_LST} implies that the Lie-Suzuki-Trotter formula for time-dependent Hamiltonian is completely translated into the one for time-independent Hamiltonians.
-In this sense, the time-independent PF $T^F(t)$ by Eq.~(\ref{Eq_Rel:PF_Floquet_Hilbert}) becomes a natural counterpart of the time-dependent one $S(t,0)$.
+To summarize, Theorem \ref{Thm_Rel:Coincidence_LST} implies that the Lie-Suzuki-Trotter formulas for time-dependent Hamiltonian are completely translated into those for time-independent Hamiltonians.
+The appearance of the different types of the PFs, i,e., the standard PF $\bar{S}(t,0)$ and the generalized PF $S(t,0)$, can be attributed to the ways of the decomposition of $H^F$.